soundasleep/jevon.org/wiki/No_Classloader_Found_for_Plug-in_when_running_a_JUnit_Plugin_Test.md

 ---
 layout: page
-title:  "No Classloader Found for Plug-in when running a JUnit Plugin Test"
+title:  No Classloader Found for Plug-in when running a JUnit Plugin Test
 author: jevon
-date:   2011-01-31 06:05:10 +1300
+date:   2011-01-31 06:05:10 +13:00
-tags:   [JUnit, Java]
+tags:
+  - JUnit
+  - Java
+redirect_from:
+  - "/wiki/No Classloader Found for Plug-in when running a JUnit Plugin Test"
 ---

 [JUnit](junit.md) / [Eclipse](Eclipse.md)